enisdenjo/graphql-ws/PROTOCOL.md

 ### Erroneous connection initialisation

 1. _Client_ sends a WebSocket handshake request with the sub-protocol: `graphql-subscriptions-ws`
-2. _Server_ accepts the handshake and establishes a WebSocket connection (which we call "socket")
+2. _Server_ accepts the handshake and establishes a WebSocket communication channel (which we call "socket")
 3. _Client_ immediately dispatches a `ConnectionInit` message setting the `connectionParams` according to the server implementation
 4. _Server_ tries validating the connection initialisation request but an error `I'm a teapot` is thrown
 5. _Server_ terminates the socket by dispatching the close event `4400: I'm a teapot`